Leonardo-Boss/suckless-site/suckless.org/sucks.md

 Build Systems
 -------------

-* [cmake][11] - written in C++ but often used to compile C programs.
-  This means that (on a self-bootstrapping system) one needs to compile a C++ compiler and cmake just in order to be able to build some C code.
-  It is so huge and bloated that compilation takes more time than compiling GCC (!).
+* [cmake][11] (written in C++) - It is so huge and bloated that compilation takes more time than compiling GCC (!).
   It's not even possible to use it to create freestanding Makefiles, since the generated Makefiles call back into the cmake binary itself.

-* [waf][12] and [scons][13] - both written in Python but often used to compile C programs.
+* [waf][12] and [scons][13] (both written in Python) - waf code is dropped
-  This means that (on a self-bootstrapping system) one needs to compile Python in order to be able to build some C code. waf code is dropped into the compilee's build tree, so it does not benefit from updated versions and bugfixes.
+  into the compilee's build tree, so it does not benefit from updated versions and bugfixes.

+As these build systems are often used to compile C programs, one has to set up a C++ compiler or Python interpreter respectively just in order to be able to build some C code.

 Alternatives: [mk][14], [gnu make][15]